rogerfitz/tutorials/smoke_forecast/README.md

 # Overview
-[IN PROGRESS NOT DONE YET!]
+[IN PROGRESS NOT DONE YET!
+TUTORIAL 0, and 1 is FINISHED]
-Here are a few tutorials meant to get you started quickly with using the reddit API.
-It's meant to take no more than a weekend to go through and provide you with the building blocks you need to do your own projects using Reddit.
 ## Install Steps
 If this is your first tutorial you've used please start with installing miniconda and cloning the repo.
 Install miniconda https://docs.conda.io/en/latest/miniconda.html (choose latest python version under your OS.
 Likely 64 bit)